onflow/flow-go/consensus/hotstuff/cruisectl/Readme.md

 In general, there is no bound on the output of the controller output $u$.
 However, it is important to limit the controller’s influence to keep $u$ within a sensible range.

 - upper bound on view duration $\widehat{\tau}[v]$ that we allow the controller to set:

   The current timeout threshold is set to 2.5s.
-Therefore, the largest view duration we want to allow the  controller to set is 2.0s.
-Thereby, approx. 500ms remain for message propagation, voting and constructing the child block, which is already quite short.
+Therefore, the largest view duration we want to allow the  controller to set is 1.6s.
+  Thereby, approx. 900ms remain for message propagation, voting and constructing the child block, which will prevent the controller to drive the node into timeout with high probability.

 - lower bound on the view duration:

   Let $t_\textnormal{p}[v]$ denote the time when the primary for view $v$ has constructed its block proposal.
   The time difference $t_\textnormal{p}[v] - t[v]$ between the primary entering the view and having its proposal ready is the minimally required time to execute the protocol.
 The controller can only *delay* broadcasting the block, but it cannot release the block before  $t_\textnormal{p}[v]$ simply because the proposal isn’t ready any earlier.